opendatacube/datacube-core/docs/ops/ubuntu.rst

 ~~~~~~~~~
 1. Download and install Miniconda using the following instructions https://conda.io/docs/user-guide/install/linux.html

 2. Open your favourite terminal to execute the following commands.

 3. Add the conda-forge channel
     .. code::

         conda config --add channels conda-forge

-    conda-forge channel provides multitude of community maintained packages.
+    The conda-forge channel provides multitude of community maintained packages.
     Find out more about it here https://conda-forge.github.io

 4. Create a virtual environment in conda